DroidKaigi/conference-app-2021/README.md

 Do the same test for Fake and the real thing by testing against the interface.
 This makes Fake's ViewModel reliable.
-This technique of doing the same test against Fake was introduced in Build testable apps for Android (Google I / O '19).
+This technique of doing the same test against Fake was introduced in "Build testable apps for Android" session(Google I/O'19).

 ![image](https://user-images.githubusercontent.com/1386930/102705934-51ec3f00-42d0-11eb-8da2-999534f9c15b.png)